 Click the icon beside each fish below for more information on that species.

-** ALL Walleye and some Rainbow Trout community hatcheries could not operate in 2020 due to COVID-19 restrictions during the egg collection timeframe
+** ALL Walleye and some Rainbow Trout community hatcheries could not operate in 2020 due to COVID-19 restrictions during the egg collection timeframe and some community hatcheries remained closed in 2021 due to ongoing volunteer safety concerns.

 Community Hatchery Program Coordinator